tigera-solutions/cc-eks-egress-gw/modules/module-7-egw-perpod.md

    kubectl exec -it netshoot-default -- /bin/bash
    ```

+   > If you get the message: `error: unable to upgrade connection: container not found ("netshoot")` this is because the pod is not on running state yet.
+Wait a few seconds and try again.

 2. Use `netcat` to create a connection to the test host, on the port 7777.

    ```bash